procrastinationfighter/latte/README.md

 than `students`, please add the path to bnfc binary to the `PATH` environmental variable)
 - build the project
 - create a script `latc_llvm` that runs the compiler
+- create a script `latc` that runs only the frontend

 To run the compiler, run `./latc_llvm INPUT` in the root directory, where `INPUT` is the input file with `.lat` extension.